top of page

 A bold character study exploring confidence, imagination, and identity.

-Wu-Verine is part of Jamie Jones’ ongoing character-driven body of work, blending childhood nostalgia with modern pop-culture symbolism - part of the ongoing Playtime Mafia series.
+Wu-Verine is part of my character-driven body of work, blending childhood nostalgia with modern pop-culture symbolism - part of the ongoing Playtime Mafia series.

 Print Details